keikai/keikai-blog/blog/_posts/2021-11-29-More-than-a-spreadsheet.markdown

 ---
 layout: post
 title:  "Spreadsheet?
-More than a spreadshhet."
+More than a spreadsheet."
 date:   2021-11-29
-categories: "Application"
+categories: "Usecase"
 excerpt: “Keikai Spreadsheet - filling data automatically to your Excel templates.”

 index-intro: "Explore possibilties when leveraging the best of spreadsheet."